ai4sd/multiscale-byte-lm/README.md

 #### Streaming to stdout

 For developing and interactive sessions, you can **stream the response directly to your terminal**.
-We can either decode the bytes from UTF-8 on the fly or stream the raw integer bytes to the terminal.
+We can either decode the bytes from UTF-8 on the fly or stream the raw integer bytes to the terminal when the bytes represent something other than text.

 ```py
 import sys